Recent developments in mathematical aspects of relativistic fluids: Open problems and future directions of research

-Moreover, even if one is able to construct compatible data, it appears such data is not general enough.
+Perhaps it is the case that such compatibility conditions are necessary for the local well-posedness of the equations, and proving so would be an important step toward a resolution of Problem \ref{Pr:LWP_Einstein_Euler_vacuum_bry}.
+On the other hand, absent such a proof and looking at the problem from a different perspective, even if one is able to construct compatible data, it appears such data is not general enough.
 From the foregoing discussion, what the presence of the characteristic function on the RHS of \eqref{E:Einstein_Euler_wave_coordinates_free_bry} is suggesting is that the metric cannot be very regular, so that some derivatives of the metric will necessarily be singular.
 This singularity will then \emph{propagate} along the characteristics of the metric, i.e., along the lightcones, \emph{into the interior of $\Md_t$.} In other words, singularities of $g$ \emph{will not, in general, stay localized\footnote{Incidentally, this shows how singular problem \eqref{E:Einstein_Euler_wave_coordinates_free_bry} is.}.} The entire artifact of compatibility conditions, on the other hand, is to allow the construction of data where the singularity is tame, so that it is not allowed to propagate to the interior of the moving domain.
 But a simple exercise with D'Alembert's and Duhamel's formula for the linear wave equation in $1+1$ dimensions with a characteristic function as source term explicitly shows that singularities will propagate along the characteristics.
 Thus, solutions arising from compatible initial data do not seem to capture the general behavior of the system \eqref{E:Einstein_Euler_wave_coordinates_free_bry}.
 Note that, for the fluid variables, a similar problem does not occur.
 Any potential singularity in the fluid stays localized to the boundary since the sound cones degenerate to the flow lines on the boundary.